 The guidelines and scorecard are included in the Junior Giants Handbooks that are distributed to all participants.

-The Bay Area All-Star Scholarship Team (B.A.A.S.S.T.) was formed in 1996 as a partnership among the San Francisco Giants, Golden State Warriors, San Jose Sharks, Oakland A's, Oakland Raiders, San Francisco 49ers and the San Jose Earthquakes.
+The Bay Area All-Star Scholarship Team (B.A.A.S.S.T.) was formed in 1996 as a partnership among the San Francisco Giants, Golden State Warriors, San Jose Sharks, Oakland A's, San Francisco 49ers and the San Jose Earthquakes.
 Through this program, seven deserving high school seniors are awarded a $5,000 college scholarship and are recognized at pregame ceremonies hosted by each of the Bay Area professional teams.
 Each year, the Giants Community Fund provides funding for this program and recognizes a B.A.A.S.S.T. recipient from San Francisco public schools.